Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 ## UpBack ##
 [UpBack](https://github.com/DavideRossi/upback) is a two way synchronization utility based on rclone.
 It assumes a star topology for your backup, that means a remote storage that is synchronized with multiple clients (your workstation, laptop, HTPC, ...).

+## rclone QPKG for QNAP ##
+[RClone QPKG for QNAP](https://qnapclub.eu/fr/qpkg/330) provides a QPKG to install rclone easily on your QNAP NAS.